Totenpass: Interpretation

 Günther Zuntz made the most complete survey of gold tablets discovered up to 1971 (at Thurii, Crete, and elsewhere), categorizing them into three groups that have become the typological standard.
 Zuntz presented transcribed text coupled with a reconstruction, and interpreted their religious foundation as Pythagorean rather than Orphic.
 Philologist Richard Janko proposed that Group B from Zuntz's collection derived from a single archetype, for which he offered a hypothetical Greek text and the following English translation while attempting, he emphasized, not to rely on preconceptions about underlying theology:

-The most widely available source that discusses the Orphic gold tablets is the classic (if superseded in some aspects) Orpheus and Greek Religion by W. K. C. Guthrie.
-Since the 1990s, the usefulness of the term "Orphic" has been questioned by scholars, as has the unity of religious belief underlying the gold tablets.
-More recently the association of the tablets with Orphism has been defended.
+The most widely available source that discusses the Orphic gold tablets is the classic (if largely superseded) Orpheus and Greek Religion by W. K. C. Guthrie.
+In the first decade of the 2000s, some scholars questioned the usefulness of the term "Orphic" as well as the unity of religious belief underlying the gold tablets; others defended the association of the tablets with Orphism.

 Totenpässe have also been found in tombs from Palestine dating from the 2nd century BC and later.
 These tiny gold sheets employ a formulaic consolation that appears regularly on funerary steles in the area: θάρσει, (here the name of the deceased is inserted), οὐδεὶς ἀθάνατος ("Take courage, [name], no one is immortal").
 In one instance, the inscribed tablet was shaped like a funerary headband, with holes to bind it around the forehead.